samhuk/web-app-template/README.md

 ### Unit Tests

 To debug the Jest unit tests, they can be built and launched with the _Run Unit Tests_ debug task.

+## Type Checking

+The hot-reloading watch tasks in package.json use ESBuild to achieve the fast hot-reloading.
+ESBuild only removes the non-javascript part of typescript, and does not check the validity of the non-javascript (e.g. type declarations, etc.) part of the typescript codebase.

+This "type-checking" can be achieved separately via running `npm run build-tsc`, which uses `tsc` to build the typescript code, which _does_ perform full type-checking.

 ## Production Deployment